Sustainability Report 2024

 The latest climate science indicates rising global temperatures must be limited to 1.5°C to avoid the most significant impact of climate change.
 As a responsible organization, SWAG measures our carbon emissions to allow for control and reduction.

-SWAG is graded as a Climate Positive Plus Organization.
+SWAG is graded as a Climate Positive Organization.

-In 2023, our emissions were largely CAT WALK PLUS activities.
-The emissions estimate for all activities Scope 1, 2 and 3 stands at just over 2,950 kilograms.
+In 2024, our emissions were largely associated with CAT WALK PLUS activities.
+The emissions estimate for all Scope 1, 2 and 3 activities stands at just over 5,025 kilograms.
+This was double the emissions in 2023.

-The Climate Positive Plus grade was possible due to the continuing growth of trees from 2020, 2021, 2022 as well as planting projects in 2023.
+The Climate Positive grade was possible due to the continuing growth of trees planted by SWAG in 2020, 2021, 2022, 2023 as well as planting projects in 2024.
 In comparison to prior years, SWAG emissions increased due to the increased trips to Malaysia supporting our CATWALK PLUS program.
+The increased transport to Malaysia and the use of air transport for 2 events in the year were the main sources for emission increases.

-Additional emissions in 2023 also came from the many Leopard Cat Quest night walks in Pulau Ubin.
-17 Boats were hired and for this reason the transport for those round trips are in our figures for this year.
+Additional emissions in 2024 also came from the many Leopard Cat Quest night walks in Pulau Ubin, when 17 bum boats were hired.

-Planting trees is the primary activity SWAG undertakes to offset emissions we generate.
+Planting trees is the primary activity SWAG undertakes to offset emissions.
 Tree-planting is done by SWAG volunteers either in Malaysia’s Sungei Yu Corridor or in cooperation with Singapore National Parks Board’s One Million Trees Project.

-SWAG began tree planting again in Malaysia during the CAT WALK Plus tours done in 2023.
+SWAG continues tree planting in Malaysia during the CAT WALK Plus tours done in 2024.
 This alone though did not provide enough carbon off-setting for the emissions that we generated.
-Both tree and mangrove planting activities were therefore done in Singapore during the year.
-The estimated volume of carbon captured by trees planted in just this year by SWAG is 1,071 kilograms.
+Both tree planting and maintenance activities were therefore done in Singapore during the year.
+The estimated volume of carbon captured by trees planted in just this year by SWAG is 3,061 kilograms (this is nearly triple the year before!!).

 Though unable to fully offset 2023 emissions in the same year, SWAG trees from prior years are still continuing to drink carbon from the air.
 Because of those plantings, SWAG continues to keep positive – thank you trees!!